Remembrance Day 2021: remembering, honouring.

 Donor stories | Remembering through giving

-The Canadian Warplane Heritage Museum‘s most recent donation came in just this past month.
+The Canadian Warplane Heritage Museum is a partnering charity here at Donate a Car Canada.
 L.L. donated her Sonata in loving memory of her family member. $500.00 was sent to the CWHM in her name, with a special note attached, naming the one she wished to honour.

-A Quebec Veteran’s Foundation donor wrote, “Everything went fantastic, thanks for the help!” ~MG His ’08 Trailblazer was one of several gifts to the QVF this fall.
+A former Quebec Veteran’s Foundation donor wrote, “Everything went fantastic, thanks for the help!” ~MG His ’08 Trailblazer was one of several gifts to the QVC.

-Team Rubicon Canada had one particularly hearty donation this past summer: They were gifted $8,950.00.
+Team Rubicon Canada had one particularly hearty donation: They were gifted $8,950.00.
 One Cadillac donation can make a big difference!
 Thank you C.W!

 Wounded Warriors donors are quick to align with their beloved charity.
-We’re currently awaiting auction sale of a motorcycle out of Cochrane, Alberta, as well as an ’08 Escape from Hamilton, Ontario.
-This summer brought in a 2011 Jaguar XF gift of $3,826.40, and a 2012 Hyundai Santa Fe for $1,179.50!
+Former vehicle donations brought in a 2011 Jaguar XF gift of $3,826.40, and a 2012 Hyundai Santa Fe for $1,179.50!
+Just this fall?
+Greg donated 2007 Toyota Yaris, and RG’s donated Suzuki VL800 motorcycle was auctioned for a WW donation of $842.50!

 Your Remembrance Day charity of choice

-Donating to any of these charities will take you just 10 minutes.
+Donating to any of these charities will take you less than10 minutes.
 The tow is free, and your charity of choice will issue a tax receipt for your donation.
 We are here to help in every prompt, friendly, and empathetic way we can.
 We look forward to honouring your loved ones with you in this unique way!

 Not quite ready to donate?
 Follow us on Facebook, Instagram, or Twitter!
 There you will get an overall feel for how we care for each other and our charities.
 This is a caring community, here to serve you.